 Member Christopher A. Hart was sworn in as a Member of the National Transportation Safety Board on August 12, 2009, and designated by the President for a 2-year term as Vice Chairman of the Board on August 18, 2009.
-In August 2013, President Obama nominated him for a second term as Board Member, and he continues to serve as Vice Chairman.
+In August 2013, President Obama nominated him for a second term as Board Member and after Senate confirmation of his nomination, the President, in October 2013, designated him for a third term as Vice Chairman.
+He has served as Acting NTSB Chairman since April 26, 2014.

 Hart joined the Board after a long career in transportation safety, including a previous term as a Member of the NTSB.
-Immediately before returning to the Board, Member Hart was Deputy Director for Air Traffic Safety Oversight at the Federal Aviation Administration (FAA).
-He was previously the FAA Assistant Administrator for the Office of System Safety.
+Immediately before returning to the Board in 2009, Member Hart was Deputy Director for Air Traffic Safety Oversight at the Federal Aviation Administration (FAA).
+He was previously the FAA Assistant Administrator for System Safety.

 He served as a Member of the NTSB from 1990 to 1993.
 After leaving the Board, he served as Deputy Administrator of the National Highway Traffic Safety Administration, before moving to the FAA in 1995.